 - Easy To Set Up – Light and nimble.
 One person can easily carry and set the speaker up.
 A good choice for solo performers.

 - Muddy Tones – The mids and highs are not as precise as more expensive speakers.
-Not the best clarity.
+Still engaging and satisfying but not as refined as more expensive speakers.

-- Fantastic Audio Quality – The DM112 offers excellent audio quality.
-A little overbalanced in the mids and highs but at this price still well above average.
+- Fantastic Audio Quality – The PVXp 12 offers excellent audio quality.
+A little overbalanced in the mids and highs but still well above average at this price.

-The Peavey DM112 is a solid 12-inch powered speaker that is ideal for intimate gigs or as a monitor.
+The Peavey PVXp 12 is a solid 12-inch powered speaker that is ideal for intimate gigs or as a monitor.
 The sound quality is impressive with clean and distinct tones.
 The solid front metal grille coupled with the rugged cabinet offers plenty of heft.

-If you need a dependable speaker and don’t need epic volume levels the DM112 is a solid option.
+If you need a dependable speaker and don’t need epic volume levels the PVXp 12 is a solid option.

 Behringer Eurolive B112D Review